algorand/indexer/docs/Conduit.md

 ## RFCs
 If you have an idea for how to improve Conduit that would require significant changes, open a [Feature Request Issue](https://github.com/algorand/indexer/issues/new/choose) to begin discussion.
 If the proposal is accepted, the next step is to define the technical direction and answer implementation questions via a PR containing an [RFC](./rfc/template.md).

-You do _not_ need to open an RFC for adding a new plugin--follow the development guide for the corresponding plugin type.
+You do _not_ need to open an RFC for adding a new plugin--you can open an initial PR requesting feedback on your plugin idea to discuss before implementation if you want.

 <!-- USAGE_START_MARKER -->

 # Common Setups

-The most common usage of Conduit is expecting to be getting validated blocks from a local `algod` Algorand node, adding them to a database (such as [PostgreSQL](https://www.postgresql.org/)), and serving an API to make available a variety of prepared queries.
+The most common usage of Conduit is to get validated blocks from a local `algod` Algorand node, adding them to a database (such as [PostgreSQL](https://www.postgresql.org/)), and serving an API to make available a variety of prepared queries.
 Some users may wish to directly write SQL queries of the database.

 Conduit works by fetching blocks one at a time via the configured Importer, sending the block data through the configured Processors, and terminating block handling via an Exporter (traditionally a database).